-CCH II, LLC ("CCH II") is a holding company whose principal assets as of June 30, 2005 are equity interests in its operating subsidiaries.
+CCH II, LLC ("CCH II") is a holding company whose principal assets as of September 30, 2005 are equity interests in its operating subsidiaries.
 CCH II is a subsidiary of CCH I, LLC ("CCH I").
-CCH I is a subsidiary of Charter Communications Holdings, LLC ("Charter Holdings"), which is a subsidiary of Charter Communications, Inc. ("Charter").
+CCH I is a subsidiary of CCH I Holdings, LLC ("CIH") which is a subsidiary of Charter Communications Holdings, LLC ("Charter Holdings").
+Charter Holdings is a subsidiary of CCHC, LLC ("CCHC") which is a subsidiary of Charter Communications Holding Company, LLC ("Charter Holdco").
+Charter Holdco is a subsidiary of Charter Communications, Inc. ("Charter").
+CCH II is the sole owner of CCO Holdings, LLC ("CCO Holdings"), which in turn is sole owner of Charter Communications Operating, LLC ("Charter Operating").
 "We," "us" and "our" refer to CCH II and its subsidiaries.
-Our "parent companies" are CCH I, Charter Holdings, Charter Holdco and Charter.
-We are a broadband communications company operating in the United States.
-We offer our customers traditional cable video programming (analog and digital video) as well as high-speed Internet services and in some areas advanced broadband services such as high definition television, video on demand, telephone and interactive television.
-We sell our cable video programming, high-speed Internet and advanced broadband services on a subscription basis.
+Our "parent companies" are CCH I, CIH, Charter Holdings, CCHC, Charter Holdco and Charter.